clint-kristopher-morris/yolo-assisted-image-scrape/README.md

 Advantageously, the tractor or front portion of the truck is common among most FHAW classes.
 I created a simple yolo model trained on only 300 images to act as a discriminator to filter out non truck images from the scraped data set.
 Scraping search results also enables me to target uncommon classes such as “Tractor B-train Double Trailers”.
 After collecting and sorting, I then made a model to remove duplicates and pad data by augmenting each image across 3 factors (rotation, noise, color).

-# 1) Create yoloV3/V4 Darknet Weights for discriminator model
+# 1) Create yoloV3/V4 Darknet Weights for Discriminator Model

 Label Images with this tool: https://github.com/alexismailov2/yolo-labeling-tool